thedavidneufeld/PYPOWER/README.rst

+This fork of PYPOWER is pending edits where an option to solve with HHL/VQE will be added to Newton's method.

 **PYPOWER** is a power flow and Optimal Power Flow (OPF) solver.
 It is a port of MATPOWER_ to the Python_ programming language.
 Current features include: